Quick Start

 data_path

-: the path of the results matching the input file schemaprofile_name
+: the path of the results matching the input file schema

-: boolean to determine whether domain specific information should be included in report (useful for adding additional information that is not featured in the profile)path
+: boolean to determine whether domain specific information should be included in report (useful for adding additional information that is not featured in the profile)

 : the path to which to write the report to